lechmazur/writing/README.md

 ![llm_overall_bar_start0_with_err](https://github.com/user-attachments/assets/90485dea-d800-4171-9abb-d945426a08d9)

 ---
+## Limitations

+It's important to note that each story is graded individually rather than as part of a collection.
+Consequently, LLMs may exhibit repetitive creative patterns, such as recurring plot devices, themes, or character archetypes across different stories.
+Future assessments will include criteria evaluating originality and variety.

+---

 ## Other multi-agent benchmarks
 - [Public Goods Game (PGG) Benchmark: Contribute & Punish](https://github.com/lechmazur/pgg_bench/)
 - [Elimination Game: Social Reasoning and Deception in Multi-Agent LLMs](https://github.com/lechmazur/elimination_game/)